marvin-garcia/gitops-playground/README.md

 ### Separation of Concerns

-In a production environment, application code and state releases will most likely live in different repositories for security and separation of concerns purposes.
+In a production environment, application code and state releases will most likely live in different repositories for security and separation of concern purposes.
 You will also need a gated approval process to trigger new releases only when the time is right.
 You can use Pull Requests to submit changes to a repository branch and have them reviewed by multiple stakeholders before approving them.